nikita-chistyakov/Sentiment_Analysis_NLP/README.md

 - From the project homepage, click Go to Flow (or G + F).

-# Note
+## Note

 - Downloaded the data from Kaggle and imported it as a zip file.

-# Build the Flow

-- Click Flow Actions at the bottom right of the Flow.

-- Click Build all.

-- Keep the default settings and click Build.

 # Explored the data
 The Flow contains two data sources:

-IMDB_train : Training data to create the model.
+- IMDB_train : Training data to create the model.

-IMDB_test : Testing data to estimate of the model’s performance on data that it did not see during training.
+- IMDB_test : Testing data to estimate of the model’s performance on data that it did not see during training.

 ### Started by exploring the prepared training data.

-1. Open the IMDB_train_prepared dataset.
+1. Opened the IMDB_train_prepared dataset.

 2. Computed the number of records.

-3. Analyze the columns.
+3. Analyzed the columns.
 In the Categorical tab, recognized a small number of duplicates.

-4. Withiun the Natural Language tab.
+4. Within the Natural Language tab.
 Founnd that the most frequent words include movie, film, and br (the HTML tag for a line break) by using the "compute" feature.

 5. Analyzed the polarity column on whole data, and Compute metrics for the column to find an equal number of positive and negative reviews.
 This is helpful to know before modeling.